vendasta/content-style-guide/10-writing-email-newsletters.md

 ---
-title: Writing Email Newsletters
+title: Writing Email Campaigns
 layout: page
 ---

-We send a lot of email ourselves, and we follow our own best practices to set an example for users.
+We send a lot of email, and we follow our own best practices to set an example for partners.
 But as devices shrink and the inbox evolves, our oldest tip is still the most important: Only send when you have something to say.

 ## Basics